Krzmbrzl/SQFParser/README.md

 # SQFParser
-A java implementation of a SQF parser
+A Java implementation of a SQF parser